 The dogmatic perception of a retiree is often someone who is physically slow and uninspiring or someone who enjoys living by the beach.
-While this is somewhat true, in reality, most retiree struggle in between.
+While this is somewhat true, in reality, most retirees struggle in between.
 Retirement can be a challenge if we are not financially prepared or don’t know what to do with the ample time that comes with the golden age.

 By this time, we have probably stopped working full time.
 However, we still need the money to pay the bills, especially for medically related issues.
 Traveling and hobbies are only reserved for when we have some extra funds left.
 Planning for this phase can be a complex process and while there are no magic formulas to achieve a perfect retirement, there are definitely ways to make it better.
-Here are my personal 5 tips for an early retirement.
+Here are my personal 5 tips for early retirement.

 Early Retirement Tips